codeniko/simple-tracker/README.md

 Bugs, feature requests, & contributing
 -----
 If you found a bug or want to request a feature, [create a new issue](https://github.com/codeniko/simple-tracker/issues).
-Contributions are more than welcome :)
+Contributions via pull requests are more than welcome :)

 Running unit tests and code coverage
 ----------